LIVEABOARD SEARCH

 ...Diving environment: healthy reefs, wall diving, beginner and advanced divers...

-Bohol is an island in the central Philippines' Visayas region to the east of Cebu and southwest of Leyte.
-Roughly spherical in shape, it has 75 little islands dotted around its coastline.
+Welcome to Bohol, an island paradise in the Philippines' Central Visayas region to the east of Cebu and southwest of Leyte.
 Bohol is home to some of the best diving in the Philippines and is a regular on the itineraries of many of the Philippines liveaboards that visit the region.
+Alona Beach is home to Bohol dive resorts.
+Whether you are a beginner seeking gentle coral gardens or an advanced diver in pursuit of hammerheads and pelagic action, Bohol diving delivers on every front.

 There is plentiful and varied diving around Bohol.
 Healthy coral gardens and excellent wall diving are commonplace.
-Sharks and other pelagic encounters are as good here as anywhere in the Philippines and there are also many opportunities for macro lovers.
-There are popular sites near the main tourist locations of Panglao, fishy dives at Balicasag, hammerheads at Cabilao, and less frequented sites at Anda where divers can encounter everything from mandarinfish and leopard shrimp to mantas and whale sharks.
+Sharks and other pelagic encounters are as good here as anywhere in the Philippines, and there are also opportunities for macro lovers.
+There are popular sites near the main tourist centre of Panglao, fishy dives at Balicasag, hammerheads at Cabilao, and more remote sites at Anda where divers can encounter anything from mandarinfish and leopard shrimp to mantas and whale sharks.

 Dive Site Descriptions